High-Quality Early Care & Education for Your Child

 With support from donors and community partners, Sunbeam’s early education centers prepare young children from prenatal to five to enter kindergarten with the skills necessary to be ready for school – and beyond.

-Thanks to support from donors and community partners, Sunbeam’s early education centers provide children from under-resourced neighborhoods with high-quality Early Head Start education through Home Visitation services and full-day, full-year center-based services at more than 20 locations across Oklahoma City.
+Thanks to support from donors and community partners, Sunbeam’s early education centers provide children from under-resourced neighborhoods with high-quality Early Head Start education through Home Visitation services and full-day, full-year center-based services at locations across Oklahoma City.
 Sunbeam’s goals align with Head Start Child Development and Early Learning Framework, Oklahoma Early Learning Guidelines and Creative Curriculum/Teaching Strategies (TS) GOLD curricula and assessment tools.
 The five major goal areas are: Social-Emotional, Language and Literacy, Approaches to Learning, Cognition and General Knowledge and Physical Well-Being.

 Sunbeam Empowers Families